Schulenburg Sticker: Ownership

 After Charles' death on October 31, 1954, Florence remained active in the Sticker.
 She became an international correspondent, winning many awards for her writing.
 Starting in 1967, she leased the paper, while continuing as owner/executive editor, to Mr. and Mrs. Joe Vyvjala, 1967–68; Mr. and Mrs. G. Frank Bridges, 1968–71; and Lester Zapalac, 1971–77.

 In late 1971, the Sticker used its first computer (the old-style Compugraphic), although the Linotype was not yet completely retired.
-After Florence Bosl died on March 26, 1972, the Sticker was sold to Tex-Print Corporation, a subsidiary of Todd Publications Inc. of Austin, owned by William K. and Dorothy Todd and family.
+After Florence Bosl died on March 26, 1972, the Sticker was sold to Tex-Print Corporation, a subsidiary of Todd Publications, Inc., of Austin, owned by William K. and Dorothy Todd and family.
 Zapalac's lease contract, however, did not expire until 1977.

 On November 1, 1975, Joe Vyvjala and brother-in-law Max J. Nikel Sr. bought the Sticker.
 On March 1, 1984, Vyvjala, who had been employed at the Sticker since 1956, became sole proprietor.
-In April 1987, the Sticker purchased the adjacent office space at 401 North Main (originally Palace Saloon), and moved its offices there in 1993.
-That same year, Joe retired, though he remains publisher emeritus.
+In April 1987, the Sticker purchased the adjacent office space at 401 North Main (originally the Palace Saloon), and moved its offices there in 1993.
+That same year, Joe retired, though he remained publisher emeritus.
 His wife, Maxine, now runs the business, with their children Darrell Vyvjala and Diane Prause as editors.
 Coincidentally, in 1994, Maxine and son-in-law Paul Prause bought the Flatonia Argus newspaper, where Joe got his start in 1942.

 Since 1986, the Vyvjala family has been attending the annual South Texas Press Association conventions.
 From 1994 to 1999, Maxine served as STPA director.
 The Sticker's circulation now totals about 3,000.

 Awards

-The front office of the Sticker is lined with more than 50 awards, which the Sticker has won over the past twelve years in regional newspaper contests - on entries ranging from sports to news to features to family/social pages.
-Among the awards are eleven first place plaques and a runner-up award for "best all around" in the South Texas Press Association contest in 1993.
+The front office of the Sticker is lined with more than 50 awards, which the Sticker has won over the past 12 years in regional newspaper contests - on entries ranging from sports to news to features to family/social pages.
+Among the awards are 11 first-place plaques and a runner-up award for "best all around" in the South Texas Press Association contest in 1993.